- Contact information

 Caution areas, dogs and wolf behavior

-When wolves attack dogs in hunting or training situations on public land, the Wisconsin Department of Natural Resources will create "wolf caution areas" (what are wolf caution areas?) to warn hunters that a specific pack has attacked a dog or group of dogs (see maps below).
+When wolves attack dogs in hunting or training situations on public land, the Wisconsin Department of Natural Resources will create wolf caution areas to warn hunters that a specific pack has attacked a dog or group of dogs.
 Bear hunters are urged to exercise greater caution if they plan to train hounds or hunt bear with hounds near any caution area, especially if near an actual kill site.
-Table 1 contains a summary of the 2014 dog depredations by wolves with links to additional information and caution area maps.
+Table 1 contains a summary of the 2016 dog depredations by wolves.

 As with other wild canids, wolves are very territorial and will guard their territories from other wolves, coyotes and domestic dogs.
-Wolves are probably most aggressive toward strange wolves and dogs at den and rendezvous sites when their pups are small, during the breeding season in January and February and when they are protecting a fresh kill.
-Wolf packs have pups in spring and then later will use rendezvous sites from mid May to late September, after the pups are big enough to leave their den.
-Adult wolves are very defensive of pups at rendezvous sites and will attack other predators, including dogs, that get too close to the rendezvous site or the pups.
-(What are rendezvous sites?)
+Wolves are probably most aggressive toward strange wolves and dogs at den and rendezvous sites when their pups are small, protecting a fresh kill.
+Wolf packs have pups in spring and then later will use rendezvous sites from mid-May to late-September, after the pups are big enough to leave their den.
+Adult wolves are very defensive of pups at rendezvous sites and will attack other predators, including dogs, which get too close to the rendezvous site or the pups.